LourdyDin/WDProjCesiumDinTejada/README.md

 ## Sources: This page will include all of the resources that we used to make this website

-## JS Implementation: JS will be used for a hover effect on the Teams page
+## JS Implementation: JS will be used for a hover effect on the History and Teams page to make it easier to read.

 ## WireFrame: The link below will show the wireframe